flutter/website/src/content/cookbook/architecture/command.md

 ),
 ```

-You can have multiple commands in a single ViewModel,
+You can define multiple commands classes in a single view model,
-simplifying the implementation of ViewModels
+simplifying its implementation
 and minimizing the amount of repeated code.

 <?code-excerpt "lib/main.dart (HomeViewModel2)" replace="/null;/\/\/ .../g"?>